This post may include affiliate links. Thank you for your support.

 Notes

-• Make sure you trim your brussels sprouts!
+• Make sure you trim your brussel sprouts.
 To do so, use a paring knife and cut off the tip of the stem and discard it.
 Then simply remove and discard the any blemished outer leaves.

 • You want all the brussels sprouts to be roughly the same size when roasting.
 You can keep the smaller ones whole, but be sure to half (or even quarter) the larger sprouts.

-• Charred sprouts!
-If you want to take things a step further, and get brussels sprouts with charred edges, put your sheet pan in the oven as it preheats!
-Heating the sheet pan in advance will result in truly crispy sprouts!
+• Charred sprouts.
+If you want brussels sprouts with charred edges, don’t forget to put your sheet pan in the oven as it preheats!
+Heating the sheet pan in advance will result in truly crispy sprouts.
+If you didn’t remember to preheat the pan, no worries.
+Just place the heat pan in the pre-heated oven and let it heat up for 10 minutes before adding the sprouts.

 Nutrition